Using Small Insurance Providers to Pay for Drug Treatment

 If you or a loved one needs addiction treatment, one of your most pressing concerns may be how to pay for rehab.
 While many people have insurance through a major carrier, such as Blue Cross or Aetna, you may be one of the many Americans covered by a small insurance company and wonder if addiction treatment will be covered under your plan.

 Use our free, no obligation online form to see if your insurance provider may be in-network at one of our treatment centers.
 If you don’t see your provider, it doesn’t mean that rehab can’t be covered or affordable.
-Call us at to discuss your options further.
+Call us at There we can help you verify your coverage over the phone or you may also fill in our online form below.

 Can I Pay for Addiction Treatment with a Small Insurance Provider?